 The four disciplines of ABE™ are not modules.
 They do not operate in sequence or in isolation.
 Each addresses a separate part of the problem.
 They operate simultaneously, as an integrated system, because the challenge they address operates simultaneously across all four levels at once.

-Behavioral Psychology identifies what is happening, the specific pattern, its structure, its triggers, its reinforcement history.
+Behavioral Psychology identifies what is happening — the specific pattern, its structure, its triggers, its reinforcement history.

-Behavioral Economics maps where it is happening most consequentially, the specific decision contexts and environmental conditions where the pattern does its most significant damage.
+Behavioral Economics maps where it is happening most consequentially — the specific decision contexts and environmental conditions where the pattern does its most significant damage.

 The four disciplines form the foundation of ABE™.
-The three pillars below are how that foundation becomes a lived experience, a structured, sequential process that moves you from where you are to where your business needs you to be.
+The three pillars below are how that foundation becomes a lived experience: a structured, sequential process that moves you from where you are to where your business needs you to be.

-Pillar 1 - Behavioral Mapping - See it clearly before you try and change it.
-A structured process of identifying the behavioral patterns driving your outcomes right now, not in general, not in theory, but specifically and measurably in your business.
+A structured process of identifying the behavioral patterns driving your outcomes right now.
+Not in general, not in theory, but specifically and measurably in your business.

 What patterns fire automatically under stress?
 What triggers initiate the behavioral sequence that ends in a decision you regret?
-Where exactly does execution fail?
+Where does execution fail?
 What is the reinforcement history that has made these patterns persistent despite your best efforts to change them?

 Behavioral Mapping answers these questions.
-It produces a behavioral profile that is specific to you, not a personality category, not a general type, but a map of the patterns running your business right now.
+It produces a behavioral profile that is specific to you — not a personality category, not a general type, but a map of the patterns running your business right now.

 You cannot change what you cannot see clearly.
 Behavioral Mapping makes sure you see it clearly before anything else begins.

-Pillar 2 - Behavioral Engineering - Engineers a different response into a new pattern.
+Engineer a different response into a new pattern.

 This pillar draws directly on behavioral neuroscience and cognitive behavioral science.